The Galaxy Railways: Crossroads to Eternity

 Finally, they make it to Frell's planet, Fatom.
 After speaking to the elders, they find out the horrible truth.
 After ramming Big One into an enemy ship when Manabu was a little boy, Wataru crash-landed in the destroyed Big One on Frell's planet.
 The people on Fatom do not remember Wataru himself, and they think that he is controlling the weapons that torment the planet.
 After fighting a ship and unmanned fighters on Fatom, Sirius Platoon goes back out into space to find what the locals call "The Demonic Machine".
 When they reach it, they find that it is the size of a planet.
 When they fight it, they see that it can repair itself.
 Suddenly, all the SDF trains emerge into view to help Big One fight the Demonic Machine.
-They realize that there is a thirty-second lag before the self recovery, and they use this to give time for Big One to charge inside.
+They realize that there is a thirty-second lag before the self-recovery, and they use this to give time for Big One to charge inside.
 They do, and Frell goes with Manabu to find his father.
 They find the original Demonic Machine (it had gathered other machines to be the size of a planet) and see that it has a Galaxy Railways ID number.
 He finds his father's cap in front of a hologram generator, and his father's spirit in holographic form appears.
 Wataru says hello to Manabu, and tells him what had happened.
-After crashing on Fatom, he made peace with the locals and all was well.
-However, a few weeks after landing, the SDF's prototype top-secret Inter-universe Tunneler malfunctioned and crashed on the planet, wiping out a critical part of the land.
+After crashing on Fatom, he made peace with the locals and all was well, but a few weeks after landing, the SDF's prototype top-secret Inter-universe tunnel malfunctioned and crashed on the planet, wiping out a critical part of the land.
 Wataru armed himself and attacked the tunneler, which had an A.I. built into it.
 It absorbed Wataru's body, melding his spirit into the machine.
 It then used his image as a puppet to speak to humans.
 It uses its weapon system to torment planets all over the alternate universe.
 He then tells Manabu to shoot him through the head and end all the madness.
 If he does, then the A.I. will be destroyed also.
 Reluctantly, he does so, takes his hat, and makes it out to Big One and through the dimensional tunnel made by a new tunneling machine found by the SDF just in time.

 The ending shows Manabu and Louise returning to Tabito together and presenting his father's cap to his mother.